 As most of you already know, the first case of COVID-19 was confirmed in Nagano Prefecture on February 25, 2020.
-While the Prefectural Government has been updating its homepage as well as this page with various resources regarding the novel coronavirus, most of the information is in Japanese, so we have summarized it for you here, and provided links to other resources as well.
+While the Prefectural Government has been updating its homepage with various resources regarding the novel coronavirus, most of the information is in Japanese, so we have summarized it here, and provided links to other resources as well.

 Please note that as of March 27, the Ministry of Foreign Affairs and the Prefectural Government have officially requested all residents to avoid non-essential international travel.
-Please note that there are entry bans or restrictions for at least 73 countries.
+Entry bans and restrictions have also been established.
+Travel between prefectures is also not advised.